Kareem-izzat/Design-patterns/README.md

    Ensures a single instance of the `EventPublisher`.

 4. **Strategy**
-   Enables dynamic handling of various event filtering strategies.
+   Enables dynamic filtering logic for subscribers

 ---